 Here is an ideal wife and mother, honored by her family.
-The first phrase of this verse, above, tells us that her children love her and are so very proud of her, being aware of her goodness of character and way and respect
+The first phrase of this verse, above, tells us that her children love her and are so very proud of her, being aware of her goodness of character, her ways and others'

 Her husband is surely aware of her management and mothering

 skills, as well as her other talents, but it is her regard and love for him that fills him.
 Even if she weren't a very good housekeeper, or cook, or household manager, her presence would always light him up inside and give him a sense of security and